Nodal Pricing

 Pricing effects of simple line constraints

-Contribution of constrained lines to the losses and constraints surplus
+Contribution of constrained lines to the losses and constraints excess

 “Spring washer effect” due to line constraints in loops in the Grid